Deviled eggs are a classic appetizer, and they are so easy to make. This version is keto, paleo, Whole30, gluten-free and dairy-free.

 The toppings are the star of this recipe.
 Bacon and eggs are a natural combination.
 And I love the brininess of the olives with the little bit of sweetness from the roasted red peppers.
-You can change up the toppings with your favorite flavors, but it's hard to beat bacon and chives.
+Different herbs and pickled vegetables would work well with the eggs too.
+You can always change up the toppings with your favorite flavors, but it's hard to beat bacon and chives.

 - 2 tablespoons crumbled cooked bacon